-Petersburg, advice not Patagonia, order is the site of an art show focusing on Peter Pan.
-The Haase Open Door Gallery, cialis 246 N. Sycamore Street, hosts “Second Star to the Right” through September.
+Petersburg, not Patagonia, is the site of an art show focusing on Peter Pan.
+The Haase Open Door Gallery, 246 N. Sycamore Street, hosts “Second Star to the Right” through September.
 The show was inspired by Bruce Hanson’s summer release, Peter Pan on Stage and Screen, 1904 – 2010 and features regional artists’ musings and revisionings of the beloved children’s story.

 That story has indeed been played and replayed ever since J.M.
 Barrie first introduced The Little White Bird in 1902.
 The original character, who flew out of his nursery window one night and waited too long to return home, joined the creatures of the forest.
 He lived on a mud island in the Thames River and was called a “betwixt and between,” because he was neither fairy nor bird.